IAmSHOCK/T9/README.md

 # T9
-T9 keyboard where the dictionary is Lusidas by Luís de Camôes
+T9 keyboard where the dictionary is Lusíadas by Luís de Camôes